open-telemetry/opentelemetry-dotnet-instrumentation/docs/windows-service-instrumentation.md

 HKLM\SYSTEM\CurrentControlSet\Services\$svcName
 ```

-The environment variables can are defined
+The environment variables are defined
 in a `REG_MULTI_SZ` (multiline registry value) called `Environment`
 in the following format: